tum-ewk/ficus/README.md

 ## Features

   * ficus is a (mixed integer) linear programming model for multi-commodity energy systems.
-  * It finds the minimum cost energy system to satisfy given demand timeseries for possibly multiple commodities (e.g. electricity, heat)
+  * It finds the minimum cost energy system to satisfy given demand time-series for possibly multiple commodities (e.g. electricity, heat)
-  * It considers given cost timeseries for external obtained commodities as well as peak demand charges with configurable timebase for each commodity
+  * It considers given cost time-series for external obtained commodities as well as peak demand charges with configurable timebase for each commodity
   * It allows to deactivate specific equations, so the model becomes a linear programming model without integer variables
   * It supports multiple-input and multiple-output energy conversion technologies with load dependent efficiencies
   * Thanks to [Pandas](https://pandas.pydata.org), complex data analysis is easy.